frenchy64/dependabot-lein-via-mvn/README.md

 # Leiningen Dependabot support via Maven

+Unfortunately, as of March 2022, there are no plans to add official support for Dependabot for Clojure.
+Clojure teaches us there's no shame in piggiebacking on the success of others (well, Java).
+So in that spirit, let's lower out expectations slightly and open a backdoor via Maven.

 This repository demonstrates how you use dependabot to help manage Leiningen project dependencies.
 The basic idea is to use `lein pom` to generate a `pom.xml` for dependabot to inspect.